 This segment involves the assessment of the quality and quantity of the participants' contributions during the different sessions of the program.
-Assessment will be conducted by the instructors, but it will also involve peer-and self- assessment during groupwork.
+Assessment will be conducted by the instructors, but it will also involve peerand self- assessment during groupwork.
 More in detail, grading will take into consideration the:

-- Continuous individual engagement during the classes and the activities developed (quantity and quality of the contributions to assess by the participants and the lecturer): 10 points. - Engagement in groupwork/feedback during the course (to assess by the participants): 10 points.
+- Continuous individual engagement during the classes and the activities developed (quantity and quality of the contributions to assess by the lecturer): 10 points. - Individual engagement in groupwork during the course (to assess by the participants): 10 points.